kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 				- r1 = y
 				- r2 = x or x = 1? ("happens before link")
 				- y = 1
+				- The value or r2 may be 0 or 1
 ```
 int x, y, r1, r2;
 Object lock = new Object();